Woman of the Year (1942) was a pivotal film for Katharine Hepburn.

 But Kate was there for Spencer through it all.

 Kate had already committed to touring with the Theatre Guild production of Without Love, but Tracy visited her in various cities.
-Kate juggled her rehearsals and performances with taking care of Spencer, keeping him busy, fed, and sober.
-She arranged an extensive physical for Spence at Johns Hopkins to make sure no internal damage had been done by his latest binge.
+Kate juggled her rehearsals and performances with taking care of Spencer.
+She kept him busy, fed, and sober.
+She also arranged an extensive physical for Spence at Johns Hopkins to make sure no internal damage had been done by his latest binge.
 Kate eventually decided to postpone the Broadway premiere of Without Love so she could return to Hollywood and make a film with Spencer instead.
 It was the best way, she reasoned, to keep him healthy and away from alcohol.

 “’You don’t have to worry about me anymore,’ he said like a sulky child.
 ‘I’ve found the woman I want…he [then] outlined the virtues of Katharine Hepburn…”